martyvona/macbook-pro-battery-test/README.md

 # MacBook Pro Battery Life Test

 This repository contains a simple test script for battery life testing on OS X and Linux.
-This is based on the [original](https://github.com/geerlingguy/macbook-pro-battery-test) by geerlingguy at the time of this writing geerlingguy's version requires Vagrant and VirtualBox and requires an internet connection.
+This is based on the [original](https://github.com/geerlingguy/macbook-pro-battery-test) by geerlingguy.
+At the time of this writing that version requires Vagrant, VirtualBox, and an internet connection.

-This version has no dependencies and does not require an internet connection.
+This version has no dependencies and does not use the network.
 It uses [yes](http://osxdaily.com/2012/10/02/stress-test-mac-cpu) commands to stress the CPU, running N copies in parallel where N is the number of CPU cores on your machine.

 ## Usage